interpretingdl/interpretingdl.github.io/source/_pages/methods.md

 Both data-driven methods again have their own advantages and disadvantages.
 We aim to combine the advantages of both methods to create a _best-of-both worlds_ technique that can show in a computationally efficient way which inputs and model components are responsible for the current model's decision.
 We will define and test this technique for several different types of models with different non-linear dynamics and compare the results.
 Furthermore, we add a specific focus to the influence of the model's biases, a better understanding of which may play an important role in the development of models that make more fair and predictable decisions.

-[^1]: A preliminary attempt at combining diagnostic classifiers and RSA-based techniques has been recently published by [Chrupała & Alishahi at ACL 2019](https://arxiv.org/abs/1905.06401).
+[^1]: A study combining diagnostic classifiers and RSA-based techniques has been recently published by [Chrupała & Alishahi at ACL 2019](https://arxiv.org/abs/1905.06401).